CodeJugalbandi/Paradigms/scratch/Parsing/ReadMe.md

 println(success("hello")("world")) // Some(("hello", "world"))
 ```

 **KRISHNA** Now, that we have these primitive parsers, we can start building complex parsers  by combining them.
 Taking cues from BNF grammar - a language for defining a language, wherein it composes bigger grammar from smaller grammer.
-BNF grammar for an array can be given as:
+BNF/EBNF grammar for an array can be given as:

 ```
 value ::= array | letter | digit